cranchange/cran_histories/README.md

  - You can also let me know of an interaction via private channels (slack, twitter, email...)

 Many thanks to all that contributed!

+Note: The name of the maintainer and the CRAN reviewer might be anonymous or not and the one posting it might be the one involved on the exchange or not.